breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/trouble.md

 ??? danger "Login Button Does Not Redirect"

-    Double check that your route path match the path in the functions.
+    Double check that your route's path and method matches the path and method specified in the HTML form.

     For more information you may also like to refer to the following documentation: